aleksei-berezkin/typique/README.md

 ### 1. Install workspace TypeScript and Typique

-Both need to be installed it in the same `node_modules`.
+The `typique` package needs to be installed in the same `node_modules` as the workspace `typescript`.
+To make this happen, run both `npm i` / `pnpm add` from the same directory - typically the project root:

 ```bash
 npm i -D typescript